-Celebrating 5 Years of Supporting Early Career Scientists Through Paid Summer Projects
+Celebrating 5 Years of Supporting Early Career Scientists Through Paid Summer Internships

 This year we were delighted to welcome two talented scientists, Imogen Osinibi and Helen Vjestica, to the CCDC team for the summer.
 Their presence brought fresh perspectives and valuable insights to our work.